patkaiist/gheruq/README.md

 # għeruq
-Automatic root detection for Maltese
+A simple script for autmated root detection for Maltese, with checks against the Hans Wehr's _A Dictionary of Modern Written Arabic_ for potential root matches.